Towards an ab initio theory for the temperature dependence of electric-field gradient in solids: application to hexagonal lattices of Zn and Cd: Application to zinc and cadmium

-The temperature evolution of the tensor of mean-square displacements can be obtained by three different ways: (1) from a direct experimental parametrization of the displacements $\langle u_{x}^2(T) \rangle$ and $\langle u_{z}^2(T) \rangle$ as given in Ref.\ \cite{Nus} for Zn; (2) from calculations of the phonon frequencies and eigenvectors (for example, with the open source package phonopy \cite{phonopy}); (3) from effective Debye temperature $T_D(T)$ which appear as a result of experimental parametrization \cite{Kri,Pen}.
+Also, the temperature evolution of the tensor of mean-square displacements, $U_{11}(T)$ and $U_{33}(T)$, is required for the calculation of the square root of the Debye-Waller factor, $\exp(-W(\vec{K}, T))$, for vectors $\vec{K}$ of the reciprocal lattice, Eqs.\ (\ref{m1}) and (\ref{e12}).
+The temperature evolution of the tensor of mean-square displacements can be obtained by three different ways: (1) from a direct experimental parametrization of the displacements $\langle u_{x}^2(T) \rangle$ and $\langle u_{z}^2(T) \rangle$ as given in Ref.\ \cite{Nus} for Zn; (2) from calculations of the phonon frequencies and eigenvectors (for example, within the DF perturbation treatment of lattice dynamics with Quantum Espresso \cite{QE1,QE2}); (3) from effective Debye temperature $T_D(T)$ which appear as a result of experimental parametrization \cite{Kri,Pen}.
 The strict harmonic approximation is adopted only in (2), while in (1) and (3) an anharmonic effects such as thermal expansion of solids and phonon softening are effectively taken into account.
 Experimentally, the values of $\langle u_{x}^2(T) \rangle$ and $\langle u_{z}^2(T) \rangle$ (or directly related to them temperature factors $B_x(T)$ and $B_z(T)$ \cite{Pen}) are found from the temperature evolution of the x-ray diffraction spectra.

+For the phonon part (2) of calculations the first-principles pseudopotential method as implemented in the Quantum Espresso (QE) package \cite{QE1,QE2} with the PBE exchange-correlation functional \cite{PBE} has been employed.
+The projected-augmented-wave (PAW) type scalar-relativistic pseudopotentials have been taken from the standard solid-state pseudopotential (SSSP) library \cite{sssp1,sssp2}.
+The integration over the Brillouin zone (BZ) for the electron density of states has been performed on a $24 \times 24 \times 12$ grid of $k$-points, the plane-wave kinetic cut-off energy was 70 Ry.
+The lattice-dynamical calculations have been carried out within the density-functional perturbation theory (DFPT).
+Phonon dispersions have been computed using the interatomic force constants based on a $6 \times 6 \times 4$ $k$-point grid, with a $48 \times 48 \times 24$ grid used to obtain the phonon densities of states and $U_{11}(T)$ and $U_{33}(T)$.